2022 will be a year of many changes for the product discovery space.

-As more and more consumers are moving to online shopping, many retailers are now looking to strengthen their search, browse, and recommendations capabilities to meet the demand.
+As more and more consumers have moved to online shopping for the long haul, many retailers are now looking to strengthen their search, browse, and recommendations capabilities to meet the demand.

 But what will those optimizations entail?